simplixos/simplix/README.md

 ![Demo1](https://aunali1.com/demo1.png)

-This repository contains the sample code for my personal operating system.
+This repository contains the complete code for my personal operating system.

 All code in this repository is subject to the terms in the